The Cyclades · Milos

 South coast · By boat

-Only by small boat.
-The sea-caves of Kleftiko, the sulphur cliffs of Sykia, the hidden coves the road can't reach.
-Book one full-day catamaran a week ahead — it's the day you came for.
+Only by small boat: the sea-caves of Kleftiko, the sulphur cliffs of Sykia, the coves the road can't reach.
+Book one full-day catamaran a week ahead, since this is the day you came for.

 Boat dayBook ahead